breatheco-de/content/src/content/how-to/regular-expresion-for-end-of-line.md

 ---

-Regular expressions (RegEx) are a very common and powerful way to search and manipulate text by using certain patterns.
-The following is an example in JavaScript and Python, to check if a string ends with a certain character or text pattern:
+Regular expressions (RegEx) are a very common and powerful way to search and manipulate text using certain patterns.
+The following is an example in JavaScript to check if a string ends with a certain character or text pattern.

 ```js runable=true
 const textOne = "This is an example of a regular expression for the end of line";